CookieShualon/random-generator/README.md

 The TUI provides a user-friendly menu to guide you through all generation options.

+**Perfect for:**
+- Terminal-only environments
+- Quick interactive sessions
+- Learning the tool's capabilities

 ### Command-Line Mode

 Generate values directly from the command line for scripting and automation.

+**Perfect for:**
+- Automation and scripting
+- CI/CD pipelines
+- Batch processing
+- Integration with other tools

 #### Generate Numbers